-‘One Punch Man’ Season 2 In The Making.
-Will It Feature Saitama’s First Defeat?
+‘One Punch Man’ Season 2 In The Making, Will It Feature Saitama’s First Defeat?

 The wait is finally over.
 After the completion of the first season, One Punch Man created an enormous uproar and a massive amount of fans all over the globe.
-One Punch Man, in no time, became a global phenomenon one which wasn’t certainly anticipated.
+One Punch Man, in no time, became a global phenomenon, one which wasn’t certainly anticipated.

 Despite One Punch Man’s unprecedented success in 2015, the makers of the animated series did not confirm the release of the next season.
 Since the first season only comprised of a dozen episodes, it seems that the makers of One Punch Man wanted to first experiment their way through the first season and then decide whether to work on the next season.